-Our acquisition of TappIn provides for the possible payment of \$4.5 million of contingent consideration remaining as of June 30, 2014, to the former shareholders of TappIn if our TappIn product line achieves certain revenue milestones by no later than December 31, 2014.
+As described in the next section, our acquisition of TappIn provides for the possible payment of \$4.5 million of contingent consideration remaining as of September 30, 2014, to the former shareholders of TappIn if our TappIn product line achieves certain revenue milestones by no later than December 31, 2014.
 We have concluded the likelihood that those revenue milestones will be achieved to be remote and that the contingent consideration will not have to be paid.
-Accordingly, there is no TappIn earn out liability on our balance sheet as of June 30, 2014.
+Accordingly, there is no TappIn earn out liability on our balance sheet as of September 30, 2014.